samsmit362/HismithControl/README.md

 - You will need:
 	- Hismith with remote control support or possibly any other similar machine
 	- Web Camera **with external or integrated backlight**, i have tested on:
+		- Web Camera with: Full HD support (1080p), 60fps, focus set to 300, exposure set to -7, "webcam_end_to_end_latency" set to 50.
+In this case i got best results with average 60fps during "Test Performance".
+		- Smartphone with: USB connection, 720p+30fps (for decrease End-to-End Latency), "webcam_end_to_end_latency" set to 120, turned on Flash light, manual focus, manual temperature, with using \"Camo Studio\".
 		- Very chip Web Camera but with: Full HD support (1080p), 30fps (camera frame rate can greatly affects on how correctly it will know what is current angle rotation and also on speed for making decision)
-		- Web Camera with: Full HD support (1080p), 60fps, auto focus (also as manual focus support: in my case set to 300).
-In this case i got best results with average 60fps during "Test Performance".
-		- Smartphone with: USB connection, 720p+30fps (for decrease End-to-End Latency), "webcam_end_to_end_latency" set to 120, turned on Flash light, manual focus, manual temperature.
 	- External backlight: I'm using external backlight with Ring Light which is set almost to a minimum.
 Web Camera is placed in the center of it.
-	- Personal computer (PC) with Windows OS
+	- Personal computer (PC) with Windows OS (but tested only on Windows 11 Pro)
 	- Add color markers to Hismith (which will be tracked)
 	- **Highly recommended** to use some remote controller on which you can map keyboard hotkeys, i'm using Xbox Wireless Controller for PC + [JoyToKey](https://joytokey.net/en/)

 ## How To Use
-**If you have a camera with external or integrated backlight you will need only to add color markers.\
+**If you have a Webcam with external or integrated backlight or Smartphone with not so bad camera and Flash light you will need only to add color markers.\
 I'm using for this blue and green insulating tapes (Multi Coloured Electrical Tape) which can be removed at any time.\
 Also you will need that used colors mostly will not be present on Web Camera scene except tracked Hismith parts.\
 Example how to do this you can see in [example_images](https://github.com/samsmit362/HismithControl/tree/master/example_images) folder.**\